yangxiaofeill/Dm_process/README.md

-# All the R script used to process the genome of `D. melanogaster`
+# All the R scripts used to process the genome of `D. melanogaster`

 `pqsfinderG4.R` is used to detect G4 structures from a genome